nac294/C-basics/modules/basicFlowControl.md

 ```

 This code is a mess, we can surely clean this up and make it more efficient.
-Logic in computer derrives heavily from Boolean algebra, this becomes more obvious the more you write practical code.
+Logic in computers derrives heavily from Boolean algebra, this becomes more obvious the more you write practical code.
 This also means computers represent conditions that are false as 0 and conditions that are true as literally anything else (usually 1).
 With this in mine let's look at this problem from a mathematical perspective.
-We can see that the lightswitch problem entails a sinple XOR operation.
+We can see that the lightswitch problem entails a sinple [XOR](https://www.vedantu.com/iit-jee/basic-logic-gates) operation.
 ![](https://github.com/nac294/C-basics/blob/main/images/lightXOR.png)
 We can simplify this code by using the set of provided logical operators provided in C.